Spiderman Logo

 Spider-Man Emblem

-The Spiderman character wears a costume with a spider on his chest.
-This is the famous superhero logo, which, if ever, changed only slightly.
-Artists experimented with their color and size without affecting the overall concept.
-At first, it was black, but in 1984 it was made white.
+The character Spiderman wears a costume with a spider on his chest.
+This is the famous superhero logo, which, if it was changed, then only slightly.
+The artists experimented with their color and size without breaking the overall concept.
+At first, it was black, but in 1984, it was made white.
 In 1988, the dark version returned.
 It was used until 1994 when another designer drew a red spider.
-In 2013, a sign with a large insect appeared on the suit, which had disproportionately long legs.
-Its author and developer are Humberto Ramos.
+In 2013, a sign appeared on the costume depicting a large insect with disproportionately long legs.
+Its author and designer is Humberto Ramos.

 Spiderman color codes